sekmet/sekmet-gatsby-plugin-offline/README.md

 ### Empty View Source and SEO

-Gatsby offers great SEO capabilities and that is no different with `gatsby-plugin-offline`.
+Gatsby offers great SEO capabilities and that is no different with `@sekmet/gatsby-plugin-offline`.
 However, you shouldn't think that Gatsby doesn't serve HTML tags anymore when looking at your source code in the browser (with `Right click` => `View source`). `View source` doesn't represent the actual HTML data since `gatsby-plugin-offline` registers and loads a service worker that will cache and handle this differently.
 Your site is loaded from the service worker, not from its actual source (check your `Network` tab in the DevTools for that).

 To see the HTML data that crawlers will receive, run this in your terminal: